NumAniCloud/rmmz-dtsmake-run/README.md

 ### 2. place

-You have to create new project with RPG Tkool MZ.
+You have to create new project with RPG Maker MZ.

 Then place files built in previous capter to `<tkool project folder>/js/`.